University-of-Strathclyde-LTE-Team/vca/README.md

 7. Set the `Index name` to `moodle`.
 Unless you changed this in Step 2 of the solr configuration.
 8. Click `Save changes`.
 9. Return to the `Manage global search` configuration page.
-10. You should have all "green" statuses for Steps 1 - 4.
+10. You should have all "green" statuses for Steps 1 - 3.
 11. Access Step 5 `Enable global search`.
 12. Set `Enable global search` to "Yes".
 13. If your cron is running on a regular basis (as it should), the global search indexer should now start indexing content in moodle sites.

     You can run `php search/cli/indexer.php` within the moodle container to trigger the indexing process as well.

+## Next Steps
+1. Restore or create a course
+2. Create an instance of the "AI Chat (Reference)" activity.
+3. Give it a name.
+4. In `AI Provider` select an AI provider.
+    This doesn't have to be the same AI Provider that the search uses.
+This provider is used to synthesise the response to the user.

+5. You should get a prompt and be able to interrogate your course.